equinor/radix-public-site/public-site/site/docs/topic-sla/index.md

 ---
-title: SLA
+title: Service, support, uptime and availability
 layout: document
 parent: ["Docs", "../../docs.html"]
 toc: true
 ---

-# Service, support, uptime and availability
+# Uptime and availability

 We are experimenting with an approach with "release channels" which differ in update frequency, service level agreement (SLA) and expected stability.